TARP for Europe; more stimulus for U.S. - bankers

 He said companies are more likely to raise their dividends or buy back shares than to invest and hire because they do not know what policy to expect from Washington.

-President Barack Obama has proposed a $447 billion (282 billion pound) job stimulus program, but it remains unclear how much will be approved by a Republicans in Congress intent on unseating him.
+President Barack Obama has proposed a $447 billion job stimulus program, but it remains unclear how much will be approved by a Republicans in Congress intent on unseating him.

 Some lawmakers have objected to more government spending for fear it will swell an already large budget deficit currently running at nearly 10 percent of output.